-What do employee medical expenses, property damage, legal costs and lost employee productivity, all have in common?
+What do employee medical expenses, property damage, legal costs, and lost employee productivity, all have in common?
 They’re all costs that organizations face due to vehicle accidents.
-How much does this cost companies each year?
+How much do these cost companies each year?
 About 60 billion dollars.

 There are over 200,000 organizations that operate private fleets in the United States.
 It is the responsibility of all of these organizations to ensure that fleet safety is a top priority.

 An organization can have a fleet as small as two vehicles, while other companies have hundreds of vehicles in their fleet.
 Companies usually lease their fleet vehicles.
 An employee-owned vehicle is also considered to be part of a company’s fleet.
 This would be the case if it is used for work-related tasks.
 The organization can be held liable if an accident occurs while the vehicle is being used to conduct company business.
 Especially if the accident involves injuries.

 Last year, there were millions of fleet vehicles in use in America.
 These included both cars and trucks.
 This number makes fleet safety essential.
 It highlights the need for the implementation of effective fleet safety programs.

 What is a Fleet Safety Program?

 A fleet safety program identifies specific policies and procedures.
 These help ensure a safe work environment for your drivers.

 An effective program should include continuous screening, testing, inspection, and training.
 The fleet safety program should involve all employees that drive a vehicle for company business.
 It should be comprehensive, current, and, part of your organization’s safety culture.

 It can help reduce the number of vehicle accidents involving your fleet that may result in injuries.